What's new in version 2.29

 Was this helpful?

-Portainer version 2.28 includes a number of new fixes and updates.
-For a full list of changes, please refer to our release notes.
+Portainer version 2.29 includes a number of new fixes and updates.
+For a full list of changes, please refer to our .

-You can read more about our release principles in our lifecycle policy.
+You can read more about our release principles in our .

 With every release we try to make using Portainer more responsive and performant, and this release is no exception.
-We've migrated more of our views to the React framework, as well as made some adjustments to how systems work to reduce double-handling of data and in some cases drastically improve the load time of elements and data.
+We continue to migrate more of our views to the React framework, and have made changes to how often we pull raw Docker snapshots, resulting in significantly faster load times.